supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Control Hazards in Pipeline.md

 > Which stage resolves the branch target will be given in the question.

 When branch is resolved at $k^{th}$ stage, then $(k-1)$ unwanted instructions has already arrived and have to be flushed i.e. $(k-1)$ stalls.
-These stalls are called as **branch penalty** as time is wasted over here.
+These stalls are called as **branch penalty** as these are additional cycles wasting time.

 ## Handling Control Hazards